 A negative ion generator spins a rotor that drives a circular stage, which provides a platform for paper cutouts of horses.
 When ions are sprayed on rotor's surface, rotor is pushed away and carries surplus ions to the adjacent grounded electrode.
 The repulsive force moves the stage and horses around the carousel's central support pole.

 Nylon hardware and plastic sheeting were essential project components because these materials insulated thousands of volts from the bathroom tissue roll that I used for the motor frame and carousel housing.
-I collected the construction materials from a kitchen recycling bin as well as from an online hardware retailer.
+I used construction materials from a kitchen recycling bin as well as from an online hardware retailer.

 Note: Some dimensions are metric; others are in US units depending on where parts were sourced.